pulumi/foundational-training/module-04-components/exercise-02-refactoring-ecs-fargate.md

-# Module 06: Components - Exercises

-## Exercise: Refactoring to ComponentResources
+# Exercise 02: Refactoring to ComponentResources (ECS on Fargate)

 In an exercise in the stacks module, we created an ECS on Fargate workload and separated it into 2 separate stacks.
 We'll now take the workload resources and refactor them into a ComponentResource so they can be reused to create multiple Fargate workloads without unnecessarily repeating code.